chaos-polymtl/lethe/doc/source/examples/multiphysics/bubble-detachment-shear-flow/bubble-detachment-shear-flow.rst

 Here, the initial conditions are those corresponding to :math:`S = 450 \ \text{s}^{-1}`.
 We multiply by :math:`1000` because the unit length is the millimeter.

 The chemical potential field is set to :math:`0` uniformly.
-The air bubble is initialized as a semi-sphere centered in the air inlet with a radius equal to :math:`R_0`.
+The air bubble is initialized as a semi-sphere centered with the air inlet with a radius equal to :math:`R_0`.
 This corresponds to the following phase profile at :math:`t = 0`:

 .. math::
     \phi(x,y,z) = -\text{tanh}\left(\frac{R_0 - \sqrt{x^2 + y^2 + z^2}}{\sqrt{2}\epsilon}\right)